josefmonje/html-css-and-basic-bootstrap/chapter3.md

 `try {} [ catch () ] {} [ finally {} ]`: Implements error handling to a block of statements

-* Parentheses represent conditions
+* Parentheses:  expressions
-* Curly braces represent a block of code
+* Curly braces: block of code
-* Square braces represent optional parts of the keyword pattern
+* Square braces: optional parts of the pattern

 ### Variables

-The Keyword used to declare a variable determines the variable's scope availability.
+The Keyword used to declare a variable determines the variable's availability.

 ```
 var x